 As mentioned, scutes that have already started to pyramid can’t be reversed.
 Therefore, taking precautions is the best line of defense against this condition.

 Here’s some advice to prevent shell pyramiding:

 According to the Journal of Animal Physiology and Animal Nutrition, low humidity causes pyramiding in several tortoise species.
-To prevent shell pyramiding, ensure that the humidity in the enclosure is optimal.
+To prevent shell pyramiding, ensure optimal humidity in the enclosure.